A Lesson to Learn: Cosmos Holdings Inc. (COSM)

 COSM’s Market Performance

-COSM stocks went up by 2.49% for the week, with a monthly drop of -13.80% and a quarterly performance of -67.71%, while its annual performance rate touched -92.87%.
-The volatility ratio for the week stands at 11.10% while the volatility levels for the past 30 days are set at 12.21% for Cosmos Holdings Inc. The simple moving average for the period of the last 20 days is -4.15% for COSM stocks with a simple moving average of -83.80% for the last 200 days.
+COSM stocks went up by 10.43% for the week, with a monthly jump of 6.48% and a quarterly performance of -65.64%, while its annual performance rate touched -91.69%.
+The volatility ratio for the week stands at 33.97% while the volatility levels for the past 30 days are set at 17.62% for Cosmos Holdings Inc. The simple moving average for the period of the last 20 days is 4.59% for COSM stocks with a simple moving average of -81.37% for the last 200 days.

 Stock Fundamentals for COSM